Battle of Barking Creek

-Battle
+The Battle of Barking Creek was a friendly fire incident over the East Coast of England in the earliest days of the Second World War.
+On 6 September 1939, aircraft from several 11 Group, RAF Fighter Command squadrons, were scrambled to intercept German aircraft detected by radar (RDF) flying towards the English coast.
+The radar plots were reflections of British aircraft flying inland.
+Spitfire fighters sent to intercept shot down two Hurricanes in error, killing one of the pilots, the first death of a British fighter pilot in the war.

+Events

 At 6:15 a.m. on 6 September 1939, a radar fault led to a false alarm that unidentified aircraft were approaching from the east at high altitude over West Mersea, on the Essex coast.
-No. 11 Group RAF ordered six Hawker Hurricanes to be scrambled from 56 Squadron, based at North Weald Airfield in Essex.
-The sector controller, Group Captain David Frederick Lucking, sent up the entire unit of 14 aircraft.
+Misleading back-signals giving a reciprocal bearing was obviated by relay sensors but early in the war this back cut-off failed.
+Coastal radar stations could misinterpret radar returns from inland flights as aircraft flying towards England.
+11 Group Fighter Command ordered six Hawker Hurricanes to be scrambled from 56 Squadron, based at North Weald in Essex.
+The sector controller, Group Captain David Lucking, sent up all 14 aircraft.
 Unbeknown to the rest of the pilots, two pilot officers took up a pair of reserve aircraft and followed at a distance.

-Hurricanes from 151 Squadron (also from North Weald), and Supermarine Spitfires from 54, 65 and 74 Squadrons based at Hornchurch Airfield scrambled.
+Hurricanes from 151 Squadron (also from North Weald) and Spitfires from 54 Squadron, 65 Squadron and 74 Squadron based at Hornchurch Airfield scrambled.
 None of the Royal Air Force pilots had been in action and few had seen a German aircraft.
-Communication between the pilots and ground control was poor and there was no procedure for pilots to distinguish between British and Luftwaffe aircraft.
+Communication between the pilots and ground control was poor and there was no procedure for pilots to distinguish between RAF and Luftwaffe aircraft.
 Identification friend or foe (IFF) sets were still being developed and had not been installed in many RAF aircraft.

-With everyone in the air expecting to see enemy aircraft and no experience of having done so, 'A' Flight of 74 Squadron saw what they believed were German aeroplanes, and their commander, Adolph "Sailor" Malan, allegedly gave an order to engage.
+With everyone in the air expecting to see enemy aircraft and no experience of having done so, 'A' Flight of 74 Squadron saw what they believed were German aircraft and their commander, Adolph "Sailor" Malan, allegedly gave an order to engage.
 Two of the three, Flying Officer Vincent 'Paddy' Byrne and Pilot Officer John Freeborn, opened fire.
-Malan later claimed to have given a last-minute call of "friendly aircraft – break away!", but, if this was true, it was not heard by Byrne and Freeborn.
-Richard Hough and Denis Richards wrote that further losses were prevented by the 151 Squadron commanding officer, Squadron Leader Edward Donaldson, who alerted his pilots that the attacking aircraft were British and gave the order not to retaliate.
+Malan later claimed to have given a last-minute call of "friendly aircraft – break away!" but if this was true, it was not heard by Byrne and Freeborn.
+Richard Hough and Denis Richards wrote that further losses were prevented by Squadron Leader Edward Donaldson, the 151 Squadron commanding officer, who alerted his pilots that the attacking aircraft were British and gave the order not to retaliate.

-Frank Rose and Pilot Officer Montague Hulton-Harrop were shot down, and Hulton-Harrop was killed.
+Frank Rose and Pilot Officer Montague Hulton-Harrop were shot down, Hulton-Harrop being killed.
 Fired upon by John Freeborn, he had been hit in the back of the head and was dead before his Hurricane crashed at Manor Farm, Hintlesham, Suffolk, about 5 mi west of Ipswich.
-Hulton-Harrop was the first British pilot killed in the war, and his Hurricane was the first aircraft shot down by a Spitfire.
-A Spitfire was shot down by British anti-aircraft fire.
+Hulton-Harrop was the first British pilot killed in action in the war and his Hurricane was the first aircraft shot down by a Spitfire.